SpdPnd98/SpdPnd98-personal-website/_posts/2019-03-31-7-steps-to-Image-Classification-with-AI.md

 | Annotations
 ```
 Store all your data in the Images directory
-We'll annotate the images and save the .xml files in Annotations

 ### Step 2: Preparing Data
 This step mainly focuses on filtering your data and labeling your data.
 Take a look at all your data, are there duplicates?
 Are there images that are irrelevant?
 Are there images with weird file extensions (.gif, .ico, etc.)?
 Delete them if need be, make sure your data is as clean as possible.

 Congratulations!
 You've passed a big hurdle for training AI models at this point!

 Now, we need to label our precious, clean data.
+Again, depending on your choice of classification, this may or may not be required.

 Clone this repository: (labelImg GUI)[https://github.com/tzutalin/labelImg]

 ``` git clone https://github.com/tzutalin/labelImg ```